 The standard maximum length of stay of the visa for Kenya is 90 days, from the actual day of arrival.
 If desired, this can be extended a single time, from the standard 90 days to 180 days.
 An extension can be arranged at the main office of the immigration service in Kenya.
 No guarantees can be given beforehand that an extension of the validity will be granted.

 Make sure that the validity of the Kenya visa doesn’t expire early

 There are a number of situations in which it can occur that the validity of the visa for Kenya expires prematurely, before the 90-day validity period has been reached.
 This can happen in the following situations:

 - The passport of the traveller is valid for less than 6 months after arrival

-- An employee of the immigration service suspects that you don’t meet the visa requirements
+- An employee of the immigration service suspects that the traveller does not meet the visa requirements

 - The local authorities suspect that the traveller doesn’t follow local laws

 - The return flight takes place earlier *

 * On arrival, an employee of the Kenyan immigration service stamps the passport of each traveller.
 In that stamp, the final date is mentioned on which the traveller must exit the country.
 For this purpose, on arrival the passenger's flight schedule will be asked for.
 The date of departure will then be copied as the final date of departure which is stamped into the passport.
 Due to the maximum validity term, this date cannot be more than 90 days after the date of arrival in Kenya.

 Grazing zebras, Kenya

 Multiple trips to Kenya

 The visa for Kenya can only be used to enter Kenya a single time.
 If you leave the country, the validity of the visa instantly expires.
 Do you want to travel to Kenya a second time?
 Then you need to apply for a new visa.
 The second visa can only be applied for after you have left Kenya.
 This is because only a single visa can be issued at any one time, and no application can be submitted while the concerning traveller is still in Kenya.